The Faculty Office as Regulator of the Notarial Profession

-Annual Report: The Regisrar of Faculty Office provides an annual report on its work as regulator of the Notarial Profession: Faculty Office Notaries Annual Report for the year ending 31 March 2018.
+Annual Report: The Registrar of Faculty Office provides an annual report on its work as regulator of the Notarial Profession: Registrars Annual Report.
 The financial statements referred to in the report may be viewed here.

 Master’s address to the Notaries Society Conference: The Master of the Faculties gives an address to the Annual Conference of the Notaries Society about the profession and the Faculty Office.
-In September 2018 the Master’s address has taken the form of a written report provided to delegates in advance and upon which the Master, Registrar and Chief Clerk of the Faculty Office will be taking questions at the Conference.
-A copy of the report is available to read here: Master’s Address to The Notaries Society Annual Conference 2018
+In September 2019 the Master’s address has once again taken the form of a written report provided to delegates in advance and upon which the Master, Registrar and Chief Clerk of the Faculty Office took questions at the Conference.
+A copy of the report is available to read here: Master’s Address to The Notaries Society Annual Conference 2019

 Disciplinary Decisions of the Court of Faculties